skrylexx/POC_MongoDB_With_JS/README.md

 #### Movie section update

-You will be able to see each comments for a given film through its page (see http://localhost:3000/movie/[id] ) and add one with a form.
+Besides reviewing comments for a movie on its page, you will be able to add a new comment by clicking on a button and fill out a form.

 #### User authentication and cookies